Lesliebarrios123/Python-Projects/README .md

 # Python-Projects
 Hello these are some of the projects that I have worked on with python.
+I use PyCharm IDE.

 ---Tic Tac Toe---
 This is a small program that will loop through one game of Tic Tac Toe.